Military Strategy or Poverty Reduction?: Investigating the Provincial Allocation of Aid to Afghanistan

 I recently investigated whether the provincial distribution of U.S. aid in Afghanistan more closely aligns with military priorities or humanitarian need.
 Using Spearman’s R and Pearson’s R correlations, I find a significant, positive relationship between the provincial distribution of U.S. aid in Afghanistan and a province’s level of combatant violence.
 By contrast, I find some evidence of a negative correlation between the level of poverty by province and the allocation of aid.

-2007 ISAF count of coalition fatalities by province and a 2008 provincial count of attacks by armed opposition groups against any target.
+The figures above depict the positive relationship between combatant violence and the allocation of aid by province.
+I operationalize combatant violence using a 2007 ISAF count of coalition fatalities by province and a 2008 provincial count of attacks by armed opposition groups against any target.
 The plots in the top row reflect significant, positive correlations between the log count of combatant fatalities and two different measures of per capita development assistance: (1) CERP and Provincial Reconstruction Team (PRT) spending, and (2) total government and donor spending.
 The lower plot shows a similarly significant relationship between the number of attacks and CERP and PRT spending.

 So, there is some evidence of a significant, positive relationship between level of provincial violence and receipt of aid per capita in Afghanistan.
 By contrast, poverty—measured here as the inverse of household consumption, as reported in Afghanistan’s only comprehensive poverty profile, the 2007-08 National Risk and Vulnerability Assessment (NRVA)—is negatively correlated with total government and donor spending.
 When comparing provincial household consumption against the allocation of total government and donor spending, Spearman’s R and Pearson’s R correlations both indicate that this relationship is significant at the p=0.05 level.
 The negative association lends support to the claim that aid in Afghanistan is not distributed on the basis of development and poverty reduction objectives.